maxemerick/maxemerick.github.io/_pages/about.md

 **Sep 2022:** I received my MS in Mechanical Engineering from the University of California, Santa Barbara and will be starting my PhD in the same lab.

-**July 2022:** I presented our paper "Optimal Combined Motion and Assignments with Continuum Models" at the 9th IFAC Conference on Networked Systems ([slides](../files/NECSYS_slides.pdf),[recording](https://video.ethz.ch/events/2022/necsys/0aaec48f-46e8-423c-b84b-69c6fbf37f81.html)).
-The [paper](https://www.sciencedirect.com/science/article/pii/S240589632200636X) wwas awarded the IFAC Young Author Award at the conference.
+**Jul 2022:** I presented our paper "Optimal Combined Motion and Assignments with Continuum Models" at the 9th IFAC Conference on Networked Systems ([slides](../files/NECSYS_slides.pdf),[recording](https://video.ethz.ch/events/2022/necsys/0aaec48f-46e8-423c-b84b-69c6fbf37f81.html)).
+The [paper](https://www.sciencedirect.com/science/article/pii/S240589632200636X) was awarded the IFAC Young Author Award at the conference.

 **Feb 2022:** We submitted a new paper, titled "Optimal Combined Motion and Assignments with Continuum Models", to the 9th IFAC Conference on Networked Systems.